Nana Okada: 2012–2015: Early career

+An AKB48 costume from Okada's trainee days.

 Okada joined AKB48 in 2012 as part of the 14th generation trainees, after failing to pass the 13th generation audition the previous year.
 On March 31, 2013, the AKB48 sub-unit Tentōmu Chu! was revealed, consisting of the most promising trainee members from AKB48, SKE48, NMB48 and HKT48.
 The selected members are Okada, Mako Kojima, Miki Nishino, Ryoha Kitagawa, Nagisa Shibuya, Meru Tashima and Mio Tomonaga; Okada, Kojima, and Nishino, the three AKB48 members of the unit, also became known as the The Three Musketeers were later promoted to Team 4 in August 2013, during the third day of the group's Tokyo Dome concert.

 On January 29, 2014, Okada and fellow Kanagawa native members Ryoka Oshima and Rina Kawaei formed "Team Kanagawa" to promote the new trains in the Yokohama Line.
 Later in May, she was selected to sing AKB48's 36th single title track "Labrador Retriever".

 In the sixth AKB48 Group general election to determine the lineup for their 37th single, Okada ranked for the first time in 51st place, becoming part of Future Girls (Note: Members who placed 49th to 64th) which performed the song "Seikaku ga Warui Onna no Ko" in the single "Kokoro no Placard".

 In September, Okada was part of the cast for the AKB48 stage adaptation of the manga AKB49: Ren'ai Kinshi Jōrei, playing Haruko Mizuno.
 In the group's fifth Janken Tournament, (Note: Rock-paper-scissors tournament) she placed 14th and appeared in the B-side of the winner Miyuki Watanabe's solo single.
 For the group's 38th single "Kibouteki Refrain", Okada was not selected to sing the title track, but was assigned as one of the centers (lead performers) along with Nagisa Sakaguchi for one of the B-sides, "Ima, Happy".

 In June 2015, Okada placed 29th in the seventh AKB48 Group general election.